 There’s a generally held suspicion that no one attends an opening for the purpose of looking at art.
 From an optimistic perspective, one can call the opening a celebration of the artist’s achievement in organizing a show.
+Friends and associates gather to witness the revealing of a new project, to show support.
 From a more cynical perspective, it’s a schmooze-fest.
 People go to network.
 Artists see a successful artist (success referring to the semblance of an opportunity) and go to the show to gain favor.
-Or they go so as to acquaint themselves with the gallery owner.
-Some people with money to spend go to make purchases, and the gallery owner is there to make sales, do some networking.
+Or they go so as to acquaint themselves with the gallery owner for the same reason.
+Some people with money to spend go to make purchases, and the gallery owner is compelled by financial demands to make sales, do some networking.
 Still others go to get an image of themselves at an opening on Instagram.

 The opening for Dmitri Obergfell’s recent show at Gildar Gallery, Man is a Bubble and Time is a Place, was the first I attended on moving back to Denver.
-The opening might have been more enjoyable for me if I went for the above-mentioned purposes, or if I knew the artist personally, but I went to see art and to gauge the general interest.
+The opening might have been more of a distraction for me if I went for the above-mentioned purposes, or if I knew the artist personally, but I went to see the work and to gauge the general interest.

 The work, itself, was interesting.
 It’s primary focus was the concept of deep time, with an emphasis on material in relation to symbol.
 It seemed to be indebted to ideas advanced by additivists, emphasizing that any work produced in the medium of plastic is inherently commenting on time, as the half-life of plastic is so immense that any work made in this medium may very well out-survive humanity itself.
 The concept is even more relevant considering that geologist are debating whether or not human influence on the planet has created a new geological layer, the Anthropocene.
 Part of this lasting presence is humanity’s production of plastics.
 Consider that plastics are photo-degradable and if buried in time by the ever-changing surface of the Earth, will last as long as the planet itself.
 Provided the maker is conscious of the nature of this material, the production of an object in a plastic has existential implication.
 Any object made in plastic is an object the creator believes ought to be around forever.